Secondary Market Terms & Conditions

 Seedrs Limited means Seedrs Limited, a private limited company registered in England and Wales under registration number 06848016;

 Seedrs Nominee Structure means the relationship between Seedrs and certain other Seedrs members whereby Seedrs is appointed as nominee in respect of those members’ investments;

 Terms & Conditions means these terms and conditions of the Secondary Market;

-Terms of Service means the terms of service of the Website, available at Terms of Service;
+Terms of Service means the terms of service of the Platform, available at Terms of Service;

 Trading Cycle means the week that commences on the first Tuesday of every month, during which shares can be traded on the Secondary Market;

 Transfer Of Beneficial Ownership Agreement means the agreement by which a buyer and seller agree to transfer beneficial ownership of shares held under the Seedrs Nominee Structure;